 Which U.S. states have the most cases of coronavirus?

-The state of New York has been a hotspot for COVID-19.
-Of the approximate 3.3 million confirmed coronavirus cases in the U.S., 12.3% (406,400) have come from New York.
+The state of New York was a hotspot for COVID-19 at the beginning of the pandemic.
+Of the approximate 32.94 million confirmed coronavirus cases in the U.S., 2.11 million have come from New York.
+But by the fall of 2020, California (3.8 million), Texas (2.97 million), and Florida (2.31 million) had passed New York for most cases in the country.

-Following New York, the states of California, Florida, Texas, and New Jersey have the most number of cases.
+Following Texas, California, Florida, and New York, the states of Illinois, Georgia, Ohio, and Pennsylvania have the most number of cases.

 In early May, the rural area of Trousdale County in Tennessee had the highest per capita rate in the U.S. Thanks to an outbreak at a local prison, the known coronavirus cases exploded from 27 to more than 1,3000 in a county where about 11,000 people live.